 Children are confident to try new activities, and say why they like some activities more than others.
 They are confident to speak in a familiar group, will talk about their ideas, and will choose the resources they need for their chosen activities.
 They say when they do or don’t need help.

-- Managing feelings and behaviour
+- Managing self

 Children talk about how they and others show feelings, talk about their own and others’ behaviour, and its consequences, and know that some behaviour is unacceptable.
 They work as part of a group or class, and understand and follow the rules.
 They adjust their behaviour to different situations, and take changes of routine in their stride.